Security Lab 2012

 - decent knowledge of networking (TCP/IP)

-You will get assigned common tasks every two weeks that you work on in the lab or at home.
+You have to solve common tasks every two weeks and work on it in the lab or at home.
 Each participant has to introduce a special part of a selected topic in a short 30 minute lecture.
 Be prepared to spend some time in the lab.
+At the end of the semester you can test your skills in a CTF-like event.